tommybobbins/super-dollop/ec2.md

 Configure Traffic Mirroring on elastic network interface of the EC2 instances.
 Send the mirrored traffic to a monitoring appliance for storage and inspection.
 Traffic Mirroring can copy network traffic from an elastic network interface and send it to a monitoring appliance for inspection.

 PAYLOAD == TRAFFIC MIRRORING!

+# EC2Rescue

+- Diagnose and troubleshoot problems on Amazon EC2 Linux and Windows Server instances.
+You can run the tool manually, or you can run the tool automatically by using Systems Manager Automation and the AWSSupport-ExecuteEC2Rescue document.
+- The AWSSupport-ExecuteEC2Rescue document in Systems Manager Automation is designed to perform a combination of Systems Manager actions, AWS CloudFormation actions, and Lambda functions that automate the steps normally required to use EC2Rescue.

+# Spot Fleet

+A Spot Fleet is a set of Spot Instances and optionally On-Demand Instances that are launched based on criteria that you specify.
+The Spot Fleet selects the Spot capacity pools that meet your needs and launches Spot Instances to meet the target capacity for the fleet.
+By default, Spot Fleets are set to maintain target capacity by launching replacement instances after Spot Instances in the fleet are terminated.